Keystroke POS Go to the Keystroke POS Home Page Keystroke POS

 It also supports the following special switches :

-/M - Merge directory, follow this switch with the location of the KSTRN001.MRG file.
+/M - Merge directory, follow this switch with the location of the EXTRACT.MRG file.

 Keystroke POS Point Of Sale Software